Nazanin Zaghari-Ratcliffe seeks release of Iran hostages | DW | 21.03.2022

 "We've only just found out before we started this afternoon that he's been returned to the prison," his daughter Roxanne Tahbaz said at the news conference.

-Zaghari-Ratcliffe was held in Iran for six years after she was arrested in April 2016 with her daughter Gabriella, then just aged one, at Tehran's airport.
+Zaghari-Ratcliffe was held in Iran for six years after she was arrested in April 2016 with her daughte,r Gabriella, then aged just 1, at Tehran's airport.

 She was convicted of plotting to overthrow the Iranian government, separated from her daughter and had her British passport confiscated.